 Graham is renowned as a leader in the IT market, with unparalleled knowledge of internet law.

-Graham is a partner based in London.
+Graham is of counsel, based in London.
 He is one of the UK’s leading cyberlaw experts, with a practice encompassing advisory and contentious work in the internet, IT and intellectual property fields.

-Graham edits and co-authors the leading textbook Internet Law and Regulation (Sweet & Maxwell), which first appeared in 1996 and is now in its 4th edition.
+He edits and co-authors the leading textbook Internet Law and Regulation (Sweet & Maxwell), which first appeared in 1996 and is now in its 4th edition.
 His section of the Encyclopedia of Information Technology Law (Sweet & Maxwell) contains a detailed account of non-contractual liability in the IT field, including negligence liability of suppliers and consultants.
-In 1995 he wrote, for Computer Law & Practice, the first published article in the UK examining damages awards in computer project disputes.
+His Cyberleagle blog is a respected source of analysis on IT and internet law topics.

 He is a member of the Advisory Board of the Information Law & Policy Centre.
 He is also a member of the Editorial Board of the International Journal of Law and Information Technology.
 He is rated by Chambers UK Directory as a Leading Individual for Information Technology and by PLC Which Lawyer?
 Yearbook as a Recommended Lawyer for TMT: Technology.